-This is the season for ticks!
-Prevent Lyme disease by keeping yourself tick-safe with these precautions, learn about the symptoms of Lyme disease to catch it early, and use these tips for tick removal.
+It’s the season for ticks!
+Prevent Lyme disease by keeping yourself tick-safe with these precautions, learn about identifying Lyme disease symptoms to catch it early, and use these tips for tick removal and prevention.
 We welcome your tips, too!

 Tick bites aren’t just a nuisance: As many as 300,000 people may be diagnosed and treated for Lyme disease each year through the bite of infected blacklegged ticks.
 Typical Lyme disease symptoms include fever, headache, fatigue, and skin rash.
 If left untreated, infection can spread to joints, the heart, and the nervous system.